fiduh/aws-networking-modules/README.md

 Click on each module above to see its documentation.
 Head over to the example folder for example implementations.

 #### What is a module?

-Best-practices implementation of a piece of infrastructure, such as a VPC, EKS Cluster, or an Auto Scaling Group defined as reusable code.
+Best-practices implementation of a piece of infrastructure, such as a VPC, EKS Cluster, or an Auto Scaling Group defined as reusable, customizable, immutable, and versioned code.
 Modules are versioned using Semantic Versioning to allow users access to the latest infrastructure best practices in a systematic way.

 #### Using a Terraform Module
 To use a module in your Terraform templates, create module resources and set its source field to the GIT URL of this repo.
 You should also set the ref parameter so you're fixed to a specific version of this repo, as the master branch may have backward incompatible changes.
 For example, to use <code>v1.0.8</code> of the VPC module, you would add the following: